zamfi/cca-programming-electronics-fall-2016-wednesday/hw/week5.md

 1. Read the Adafruit Arduino lesson 14: [Servo motors](https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors?view=all).
 We did this in class so it should be a review.

-1. Answer the following questions from this week's readings:
+1. Create a new GitHub repository, and in the README.md file, answer the following questions from this week's readings:

   a.
 What line of code waits one and a half seconds?